idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book.md

 ### How do you give challenging feedback

 Why is feedback challenging?

-1) It's a surprise 2) They don't want to hear it 3) They don't think you have their best interests in mind.
+1. It's a surprise
+2. Folks don't want to hear it
+3. Folks don't think you have their best interests in mind.

 Deep diving on what makes conversations hard:

 1. Surprise - see around corners, and bring up anything I see ASAP, and foreshadow.
 Meet frequently, know what people care about.
-2. Attack the messenger - High Trust, Know how the person likes to hear stuff.
+2. Attack the messenger - High Trust, Know how and when the person likes to hear stuff.
 Address what they care about.
 3. Don't want to hear it - Self Aware, Think I have their best interest in mind, Put it in terms they want to hear it.
 4. Over dramatize - Anticipate what they'll care about, pre-address.

 Types of tough conversations to flesh out:

-Performance, Charter, Re-org (me leaving), Lay Offs.
+Performance, Charter, Re-org, Team mates leaving, Lay Offs.

 ### What's the point of 1:1s

 1:1's are the highest ROI activity and the most expensive.
 They take 100% of both parties attention in a non-scalable manner.
-At the same time
+At the same time:

-- If 1:1s gives an average 0.25% performance improvement, how much value is there?
-  - 12% per year, 300% in ten years.
+- If 1:1s gives an average 0.25% performance improvement, how much value is there? **12% per year, 300% in ten years.**
 - If there isn't a forum for discussion, many concerns and bottlenecks will be ignored.
   - Ignored concerns and bottlenecks are lost opportunities in the best case, inefficiency in the median case, and catastrophe in the worst case.
   - Using an exception handler analogy, the default exception handler is ignore all, and we know how that works out.